Guide To Legal Gambling In Dublin

 Gambling Laws and Regulations in Dublin

 There are no regional gambling laws specific to the city of Dublin, but there is a relevant federal law that applies to the Republic of Ireland as a whole.
-The Gaming and Lotteries act of 1956 made commercial gambling houses illegal.
-To get around this law, innovated business owners established “members only” clubs which are legal according to Ireland gambling laws.
+The Gaming and Lotteries Act of 1956 made commercial gambling houses illegal.
+To get around this law, innovative business owners established “members only” clubs which are legal according to Irish gambling laws.

 If enacted, the bill would allow for up to 40 licensed casinos with more than 15 tables each.
 Sports betting and horse betting are both completely legal and practiced around the countryside and in Dublin, especially.